 Take a Chocolate Tour

-Theo Chocolate is a Seattle staple—fair trade and organic chocolate that comes in all kinds of unique flavors.
+Theo Chocolate is a Seattle staple with fair trade and organic chocolate that comes in all kinds of unique flavors.
 You can visit the onsite shop for free and try a bit of just about anything Theo sells, but taking a tour of the factory is fun for chocolate fans of all ages.
-Plus, there’s chocolate tasting on the tour!
+Plus, there’s chocolate tasting!